 \section{Experimental Design}

 To address our research questions, we perform several experiments testing different saliency methods under the same conditions.
-To test open-set robustness, we train each configuration in a leave-one-attack-type out manner and perform 12 independent runs per attack type with a total of 7 attack types tested.
-We first conduct a baseline measurement of iris PAD classification on the DenseNet121-based D-NetPAD architecture \cite{huang2017densely, sharma2020d} using standard cross-entropy loss, from here this configuration is simply referred to as "XENT".
+In selection of our baseline architecture, we looked to the latest Iris Liveness Detection Competition results \cite{mitcheff2025iris}.
+While the winning algorithm is a proprietary model, the methods of the runner up team, D-NetPAD and SPAD \cite{sharma2020d, pal2025parametric}, are DenseNet121-based models and thereby motivated our choice of this backbone for our baseline.
+To further solidify this choice, we trained a closed-set DenseNet121 model on 20,000 full-size iris samples and a test set of 2,000 images for 12 independent runs achieving an average AUROC of 0.999 and an average AP/BPCER 1\% of 0.0068.
+Motivated by this result, we set out to test open-set robustness.
+We train each configuration in a leave-one-attack-type out manner and perform 12 independent runs per attack type with a total of 7 attack types tested.
+We first conduct a baseline measurement of full-resolution iris PAD classification on the DenseNet121 architecture \cite{huang2017densely, sharma2020d} using standard cross-entropy loss, hereafter simply referred to as "XENT".

 Next we test a variety of saliency sources in a saliency-guided training paradigm outlined in {Boyd} \etal \cite{boyd2023cyborg} by utilizing the same DenseNet121 architecture with only the saliency source varying across the different configurations.
 Namely, each model is trained with a loss function that consists of cross-entropy and a saliency component.
 This saliency component uses the mean squared error of the model saliency with the target saliency in order to bring the model saliency in line with the desired outcome.
 Model saliency in our case means the model Class Activation Map (CAM) for a given sample.